projecthorus/horus-gui/README.md

 Telemetry demodulator for the following modems in use by Project Horus
 * Horus Binary Modes (4FSK)
-  * v1 - Legacy 22 byte mode, Golay FEC
+  * v1 - Legacy 22 byte mode, Golay(23,12) FEC
-  * v2 - 16/32-byte modes, LDPC FEC (Still in development)
+  * v2 - 16/32-byte modes, LDPC FEC (Under development)
-* RTTY (7N2 and 8N2, standard UKHAS sentences with CRC16 only)
+* RTTY (7N1, 7N2 and 8N2, standard [UKHAS sentences](https://ukhas.org.uk/communication:protocol) with CRC16 only)

 This project serves as a graphical front-end to [horusdemodlib](https://github.com/projecthorus/horusdemodlib) a Python/C library of telemetry demodulators based off the [codec2](https://github.com/drowe67/codec2) FSK modem.
 The core modem used in this library is very well tested, and performs in line with incoherent FSK demodulator theory.
 The RTTY decoder is approximately [2dB better](http://www.rowetel.com/?p=5906) than dl-fldigi, and the Horus Binary v1 modem approximately 7 dB better again.
-Once finished, the Horus Binary v2 modes should provide an additional few dB more performance yet again.
+Once finished, the Horus Binary v2 modes should provide more flexibility over the v1 mode, and provide further performance improvements.

+### Important Performance Notes
+The FSK demodulator at the core of this application expects the transmitter to behave like a modem.
+That is, it should:
+* Have a symbol rate which is close to the desired symbol rate (within +/- 1000 ppm).
+* Maintain that symbol rate throughout a transmission (i.e. not drift in symbol rate across a transmission)
+* Not have gaps between transmitted bytes.
+* Not drift a lot in frequency during a transmission (a few Hz/sec is probably OK - this needs to be tested further)

+All of the above are achievable from a small microcontroller such as an Arduino.
+The use of [interrupts](https://ukhas.org.uk/guides:interrupt_driven_rtty) (instead of sleep statements) to control symbol timing is recommended.
+Raspberry Pi UARTs (in particular the 'mini-UART') are known to have gaps between transmitter bytes, so be warned!

+If you are having issues decoding telemetry from your payload, then carefully investigate the above points.
+If you are still having issues, then please contact me with a recording via the e-mail address below.

+### Authors

 Written by:
 * GUI & Glue Code - Mark Jessop <vk5qi@rfhead.net>